GoodFellas-ai/business-analytics-ai-rag-llm-assistant/README.md

 Advanced business forecasting
 SQL agent integration

-👨‍💻 Author
+## 👨‍💻 Author

-Developed by Erdal as part of an AI, Data Science, and Business Intelligence portfolio project.
+Developed by Erdal Goodman as part of an AI, Data Science and Business Intelligence portfolio project.